learningcicd/github-actions-goat-test/Filter Network Traffic.md

 # Filter Network Traffic

+## Introduction
+In this section we will see how to get insight about the outbound network calls and how to fix them / block them

 ## Example Action:
 Description:
 An example GitHub Actions workflow that allows unrestricted outbound network access, potentially exposing source code and CI/CD credentials.